kevgo/text-runner/textrun-npm/README.md

 </a>

-Text-Runner verifies that the installation instructions are accurate, i.e. contain the correct name of the NPM package and the right command to install it.
+Text-Runner verifies that the installation instructions contain the correct name of the NPM package.